Street food of Thailand: Dishes

 Noodles are a popular street food item as they are mainly eaten as a single dish.
 Noodle dishes include pad Thai; rad na, flat noodles with beef, pork, or chicken and vegetables, topped with a light gravy; and rad naa's twin, phat si-io, the same flat noodles dry-fried (no gravy) with a dark soy sauce, vegetables, meat, and chili.
 Chinese-style noodle soups, fried noodles, and fermented Thai rice noodles (khanom chin), served with a choice of different Thai curries, are popular.

 Nearly everywhere in Thailand som tam (green papaya salad) and sticky rice are sold at stalls and roadside shops.
-This is popularly eaten together with grilled chicken; but if the shop doesn't sell any themselves, someone else nearby will.
+This is popularly eaten together with grilled chicken, and kai tod (Thai: ไก่ทอด), both of which are widely available from street vendors; if a stall does not offer one, another nearby usually will.
 Other dishes include tom yum kung (a sour shrimp soup), khao phat (fried rice), various kinds of satay, and various curries.
 Japanese chikuwa and German sausages have also appeared in Bangkok.

 In most cities and towns there will be stalls selling sweet roti, a thin, flat fried dough envelope, with fillings such as banana, egg, and chocolate.
 The roti is similar to the Malay roti canai and Singaporean roti prata, and the stalls are often operated by Thai Muslims.

 Snacks

-Sweets snacks, collectively called khanom, such as tako (coconut cream jelly), khanom man (coconut cassava cake), and khanom wun (flavored jellies), can be seen displayed on large trays in glass covered push-carts.
-Other sweets, such as khanom bueang and khanom khrok (somewhat similar to Dutch poffertjes), are made to order.
+Sweets snacks, collectively called khanom, such as tako (coconut cream jelly), khanom man (coconut cassava cake), and khanom wun (flavored jellies), "khao lam" from Chonburi can be seen displayed on large trays in glass covered push-carts.
+Other sweets, such as khanom bueang and khanom krok (somewhat similar to Dutch poffertjes), are made to order.

 In the evenings, mobile street stalls, often only a scooter with a side car, drive by and temporarily set up shop outside bars in Thailand, selling kap klaem ("drinking food").
 Popular kap klaem dishes sold by mobile vendors are grilled items such as sun-dried squid, meats on skewers, or grilled sour sausages, and deep-fried snacks such as fried sausages.
 Peeled and sliced fruits are also sold from street carts, laid out on a bed of crushed ice to preserve their freshness.
 Salapao, steamed buns filled with meat or sweet beans and the Thai version of the Chinese steamed baozi, are also commonly sold by mobile vendors.
 Also common are fried insects.